Testing Strategies for Bluetooth Medical Devices

 Field-level self validation

-With the pool of smartphones and OS combinations in a BYOD environment always expanding, a connected medical device’s app may be loaded onto a device profile that developers have not yet tested.
-Field-level self validation adds a check in the process to ensure validation even on untested systems.
+In a BYOD environment, where the pool of smartphones and OS combinations are constantly increasing, the app of a connected medical device may be loaded onto a device profile that developers have not tested before.
+Field-level self-validation is an additional check to ensure the app functions properly on untested device profiles.

-When the app is opened for the first time, the system runs a routine to detect an untested environment and communicates with the device peripheral to run a duty cycle.
-If the validation test returns a positive, the user will be able to run the app.
-If the test is negative, the user and the manufacturer will receive a notification, and the application will not be able to be used.
-This prevents critical functionality from malfunctioning and can give developers the chance to act ahead of user complaints.
-This protocol can also help developers understand if the negative result is part of a trend or a one-off occurrence.
+When users open the app for the first time, the system checks if it’s on an untested environment and communicates with the device peripheral and runs a duty cycle.
+If the validation test shows a positive result, the users can use the app.
+But if the test shows a negative result, both users and the manufacturer will receive a notification, and the application can block some of its features from being used.
+This prevents critical functions on the app from malfunctioning and gives developers a chance to fix issues before users encounter problems.
+This protocol also helps developers figure out if a negative result from the test is part of a bigger pattern or just a one-time occurrence.
+If a fix to the software is required, field-level self-validation can be used to prevent users from accessing device features before a patch is released.

 Allowlist/blocklist/greylist

 What device profiles should be allowed to run an app, and which should be banned?
-Allowlists, blocklists and greylists are maintained by manufacturers to manage functionality and feature usage for their app across different devices.
+Allowlists, blocklists and greylists (renamed from whitelists and blacklists) are maintained by manufacturers to manage functionality and feature usage for their app across different devices.

 The allowlist specifies which device profiles are safe to run the app; the blocklist specifies which device profiles are not permitted to run the app; the greylist covers profiles that should be given limited functionality until they are further tested.
-The results of field-level self validation tests can be used to update the appropriate list.
-Depending on the risks, developers may opt for a more restrictive allow list.
+The results of field-level self-validation tests can be used to update the manufacturer’s list.
+Depending on the risks, developers may opt for a longer or shorter set of devices on the allow list.

 These lists can be used in conjunction with monitoring in production to inform new tests and mitigations, as well as manage new discoveries.